colehaus/colex/content/posts/yaas-social-norms/main.md

 Edutainment may be effective for some combination of the following reasons:

-- It can change scripts and schemata by having representative and relatable characters experience events that [diverge from existing schema](#theories-of-persuasion)
+- It can change scripts and schemata by having representative and relatable characters experience events that [diverge from existing schema](#theories-of-persuasion).
-- Characters can function as [trendsetters](#trendsetters)
+- Characters can function as [trendsetters](#trendsetters).
-- It can make alternative norms [cohere with the existing local moral structure](#targets-of-persuasion)
+- It can make alternative norms [cohere with the existing local moral structure](#targets-of-persuasion).

 <hr class="references">